 The bar chart below shows how the Fund has performed.
 The table below the bar chart shows the Fund's average annual total returns (before and after taxes).
 The bar chart and table provide an indication of the risks of investing in the Fund by showing how the Fund's total returns have varied from year to year and by showing how the Fund's average annual total returns compared with a broad measure of market performance and an additional index with characteristics relevant to the Fund.
+The Fund's performance reflects fee waivers, if any, absent which performance would have been lower.
 Although the information shown in the bar chart and the table gives you some idea of the risks involved in investing in the Fund, the Fund's past performance (before and after taxes) is not necessarily indicative of how the Fund will perform in the future.